Ygauraw/Monitordroid/README.md

 device.

 I own currently own a paid server hosting service at http://www.monitordroid.com/ which is a platform for sending commands to the device.
-A Premium Account can currently be purchased for $10 and will allow you to easily connect to your devices without having to worry about creating a database or doing any PHP coding.
+A Premium Account can currently be purchased for only $9.99 and will allow you to easily connect to your devices without having to worry about creating a database or doing any PHP coding.
 However, the Monitordroid mobile application can still be controlled for free by any GCM-Capable server if the proper settings in the code are changed.
 A guide on setting up a GCM-Capable server can be found at http://www.androidhive.info/2012/10/android-push-notifications-using-google-cloud-messaging-gcm-php-and-mysql/